 Chemigation Applicator Certification

-The Department of Environmental Quality supplies the form used to apply for a Chemigation permit to the Natural Resource Districts (NRD).
+The Department of Environment and Energy supplies the form used to apply for a Chemigation permit to the Natural Resource Districts (NRD).

 The applicant must complete the form, sign and date the application, and submit it with the appropriate fee to the appropriate NRD.